Camp Fremont: Post closing and legacy

 After the end of World War I combat, there was no longer a use for Camp Fremont, and the Army ordered the post closed.
 The base hospital was acquired by the Public Health Service from the War Department and opened as "United States Public Health Service Hospital No. 24" on April 2, 1919.
 The 90 acre facility was operated as a tuberculosis sanitorium, with a capacity of 570 beds.
 The remaining buildings were sold at auction, and the camp was abandoned in January 1920.

 Several new businesses were begun in Menlo Park and Palo Alto to provide goods and services to soldiers at Camp Fremont, many of which stayed in existence after the post closed.
 Menlo Park received its first paved streets and its first municipal water and gas services during World War I, both of which were constructed by the 8th Division engineers.

 Present day

 The post hospital on Willow Road in Menlo Park later became the site of a Veterans Administration hospital.
 It is now also the location of Stanford University's Arbor Free Clinic.

 Two popular restaurants, MacArthur Park (which once housed Palo Alto's community center) and the Oasis Beer Garden (now closed) are both located in former Camp Fremont buildings.

+Fremont Park, in downtown Menlo Park, has a plaque commemorating Camp Fremont.